-The following exhibitions can be visited during the regular opening hours of the Brederode ruin.
+The following exhibitions can be visited during the regular opening hours of Brederode Castle.

 Exhibition of Torture instruments

-In the upper room of the donjon of the ruin of Brederode, the exhibition ‘ Torture Instruments ‘ is shown.
-A friendly re-enactment group, Stichting Knights of Camelot, has given this special collection of medieval torture instruments on loan.
+In the upper room of the donjon of Brederode Castle, the exhibition ‘ Torture Instruments ‘ is shown.
+A befriended re-enactment group, Stichting Knights of Camelot, has given this special collection of (medieval) torture instruments on loan.

-Although in the Middle Ages they were convinced that torturing brought the truth to light, we now know that torture is not working!
+Although they were convinced in the past that torturing brought the truth to light, we now know that torture is not working!
 Chances are that people who are tortured will confess something they have not done to get rid of the pain.

-This exhibition hopes to provide more insight into the horror of torture and to increase the awareness that many people are being tortured in the world every day.
+This exhibition hopes to provide more insight into the horror of torture and to increase the awareness that still many people are being tortured in the world today.

 We advise parents to visit this exhibition only with children over 8 years old.

 Permanent exhibition about the 18 Lords of Brederode